The deterioration of Ruckman’s language demonstrated in his changing treatment of John R. Rice

 Who changed?

 Ruckmanites are likely to point out that Rice is the one who changed because Rice went from promoting Ruckman to warning others about him.
-However, the loss of Rice's endorsement of Ruckman can easily be traced to increasingly extreme doctrinal views and attitudes in Ruckman's writings and teachings at the time.
+However, the loss of Rice’s endorsement of Ruckman can easily be traced to increasingly extreme doctrinal views and attitudes in Ruckman’s writings and teachings at the time.
 Ruckman has a reputation for resenting ministries and leaders who do not go along with his teachings, and as documented Rice was no exception.
-Let us heed the following Biblical admonition:
+It has been demonstrated that as time went on, Ruckman’s writings were increasingly characterized by caustic criticism, bitter antagonism and egotistical superiority.

 And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient,